-Students who miss 10 consecutive days (unexcused) will be dropped from the rolls of Comstock Park High School on the 10th day of the consecutive absence, after written notice from the Assistant Principal inviting the student and the parent to a meeting to discuss the reasons for the excessive absences.
+Students who miss 10 consecutive days of instruction (Not Confirmed/Called) will be dropped from the rolls of Comstock Park High School on the 10th day of the consecutive absence, after written notice from the Assistant Principal inviting the student and the parent to a meeting to discuss the reasons for the excessive absences.
 Consideration for re-enrollment will be given at the beginning of the next semester.